Investoras/datebase/README.md

-This repository is needed as datebase on project.
+This repository is needed for datebase on project.